 I should also point that the scores comprise the results from both men and women; however, countries where promiscuity scores are high got to be that way thanks to the combined efforts of both male and female residents.

 So, I hear you all asking with baited breath, which countries came in at the top of the scale?

 Coming in at number 1 was – wait for it – Finland.

 Yes, Finland.
 Now, when I think of Finns I think of lumberjacks, world-class powerlifters, and people who are apparently OK with freezing-ass weather.
 But as it turns out, they’re also pretty OK with promiscuity and casual hook-ups, at least more so than any other of the 48 countries in the study.
 I guess all that wood-chopping and deadlifting doesn’t leave much time for serious relationships…

 The mean SOI score for all countries in the study was 35.31; Finland scored a 50.5.
-Runner-up was New Zealand, proving the Kiwis have finally found a sport at which they can consistently beat Australia: Promiscuity!
-(Oh boy, here comes the hate mail…LOL)
+Runner-up was New Zealand, proving the Kiwis have found another sport besides rugby at which they can consistently beat Australia: Promiscuity!

 The other countries returning a score over 40 were, in descending order: